PUSHKAR TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO PUSHKAR

 Peak Season: December to February

-At a distance of 15 km from Ajmer, 145 km from Jaipur, 188 km from Jodhpur, 254 km from Bikaner, 278 km from Udaipur, 375 km from Gurgaon and 408 km from Delhi, Pushkar is sacred town located in the Ajmer district of Rajasthan.
-It is one of the oldest pilgrimage destinations in India and also one of the prime pilgrimage places to visit in Rajasthan.
+At a distance of 15 km from Ajmer, 145 km from Jaipur, 188 km from Jodhpur, 254 km from Bikaner, 278 km from Udaipur, 375 km from Gurgaon, and 408 km from Delhi, Pushkar is a sacred town located in the Ajmer district of Rajasthan.
+It is one of the oldest places of pilgrimage in Rajasthan, and among the prime places to visit near Jaipur.

 Pushkar is one of the oldest existing cities of India and also one of the five sacred dhams for devout Hindus, the others being Badrinath, Puri, Rameswaram, and Dwarka.
 According to history, Pushkar was a favorite retreat of the Mughal rulers, which was later taken over by the Scindias after the eventual decline of the Mughal rule.
 The Scindias handed over the city to the British thus making Pushkar one of the few places in Rajasthan to be under direct British control, until Independence.